NineNein/Cirode/Readme.md

 ```
 This will output a <name of circuit>.hpp file based on the circuit in descibed in netlist which can be used in an itegrator, see boost_ode_lrc.cpp

+#### Makefile Example
+This example will compile the circuit described in the netlist file to a c++ file.

+#### simple_lrc.py
+This example shows how to simulate a simple circuit in python.

 # ToDo
 - Implement two port devices, e.g. inductor coupling